money

 Our Experienced Car Accident Lawyers Can Help with Your Collision Claim

 If you suffered injuries in a car crash that someone else caused, you should not have to pay for the consequences.
-The experienced Illinois car accident lawyers at Salvi Schostok & Pritchard P.C. have recovered over $2.3 billion in verdicts and settlements for injured clients.
+The experienced Chicago car accident lawyers at Salvi Schostok & Pritchard P.C. have recovered over $3 billion in verdicts and settlements for injured clients.
 You can trust us to use our skills and 40+ years of experience to handle your case effectively.
-Here are just a few of the recoveries we’ve achieved on behalf of people like you:

 • $33.2 million for a 22-year-old man injured by a drunk driver